drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

 ### 1. Introduction

-In this article we attempt to design a decentralised rating and review system for the sale of physical goods on the OpenBazaar network.
+In this article we attempt to design a decentralised rating and review system for the sale of physical goods on the _OpenBazaar_ network.
 Ratings and reviews are sometimes considered interchangeable with the challenge to create a global decentralised reputation system.
-For OpenBazaar, this is not the case as the system described here is:
+For _OpenBazaar_, this is not the case as the system described here is:

 1. Performance based
 2. Made on a per item basis
-3. Not applicable to other types of marketplaces built on the OpenBazaar platform
+3. Not applicable to other types of marketplaces built on the _OpenBazaar_ platform

 Decentralised reputation refers to the overall trustworthiness of an identity within a network.
-In the future, decentralised reputation can be layered over OpenBazaar if and when it is ever developed.
+In the future, decentralised reputation can be layered over _OpenBazaar_ if and when it is ever developed.
 For ratings and reviews, they are strictly concerned with the merchant performance of that identity on the network.
 Both systems are theoretically compatible and need to be fully developed.

 Ratings and reviews are defined in this article as:
 1. Ratings - scores on the behavior of the merchant, the quality of the item, and shipping time.